Abstract

 Implementation

-An implementation that complies with the proposed interface was developed to be used by contracts that want to leverage this token or to be forked for other contracts that want to implement their own logic.
+An implementation that complies with the proposed interface was developed to be used by contracts that want to leverage this token or to be forked for contracts that want to implement their own logic.